Joining the Network

 The Application Process

 The membership form includes details about how to submit the application and accompanying commitment letter, resolution or proclamation.

 Once the application is approved and processed, member materials and resources will be provided by AARP.

 The Letter of Commitment

-While there is some flexibility in how the letter can be worded, the following commitments must be addressed in a Letter of Commitment that is signed by the community's highest elected leader.
+While there is some flexibility in how this document can be worded, the following commitments must be addressed in a Letter of Commitment that is signed by the community's highest elected leader.